 Gartner's Hype Cycle for RPA

 RPA is great for automating routine, rules-based tasks.
 It isn’t great for building an agile automation environment or for designing processes that can adapt to changes within the environment.
-This is because RPA works at the superficial UI-level, instead of at the deeper API-level.
+This is because RPA software works at the superficial UI-level, instead of at the deeper API-level.

 From Gartner’s Magic Quadrant for Robotic Process Automation Software:

 “For 40 to 50 years, businesses have funded an expensive patchwork quilt of applications.
 Few of these systems were ever set up to share data.
 Those in the business side of the organization have become increasingly frustrated by the slow pace of IT in automating connections among these systems.
 They find the long wait times posted by IT departments for the attention of expensive IT resources to respond to their needs incredible.”

 Business users are pushing the use of RPA in order to automate faster.
 But automating at the UI level is a precarious, unsustainable solution in the long-term.
 Ultimately, organizations need to be able to better integrate new tools and to automate processes faster in order to achieve the speed and flexibility demanded by business —these are goals that RPA can do little to help.